Balthazark/n-puzzle/README.md

 - Doing responsive design in combination with the requirement of dynamic values for the amount of columns and rows proved to very tricky!
 I settled for handling this with view port units in combination with the calc, clamp and min css function , which feels like it might not be the optimal approach.
 But it was the best solution I could produce for now.
 Would love to talk and learn more about this!
 The current approach seem work fine up to about a value of 12 for most screen sizes when testing this manually through Chromes dev tools.
 - Some of the util functions could definitely be optimized in time complexity, but due to the grid not being very large I settled with current implementations for now.
 - Writing test that interact with randomness was also a bit tricky, and I would like to further discuss how do integration tests when the DOM changes for every test.
-- During the lighthouse audit, I saw some potential for improvement in CLS, that I would also love to discuss on how to improve upon!
-The site also gets flagged for missing a meta description for SEO.
+- During the lighthouse audit the site gets flagged for missing a meta description for SEO.
 From what I can see I have configured the project to provide this, and thus I would happily hear more about on how to tackle this.
+- End to end testing using Playwright or Cypress would be nice to add as well, but due to only having 2 routes I settled for component testing.

 ### Framework and Libraries